rtkwlf/bmx/docs/README.md

 ## Next steps

-If you want to learn different features of component step by step, you can try out the browse the [c8-experiments repo](https://github.com/timaschew/c8-experiments).
+If you want to learn different features of BMX, you can explore the [available commands](./commands) or the [configuration options](./config).

-There are also more [examples](https://github.com/componentjs/guide/blob/master/component/examples.md).
+There include examples of configurations and intended use-cases.

 -----